unconventionaldotdev/indicorp/README.md

 - Set up and run a local Indico instance.
 - Make code contributions to Indico and plugin repositories.
 - Develop organization-specific customizations as a "distribution plugin".
+- Deploy the distribution to a production environment.

 This repository contains editable code of:
 - Indico as a Git submodule in [`indico/`](./indico/)
 - A few Indico plugins as Git submodules in [`plugins/`](./plugins/)
-- Customizations for this "distribution plugin" in [`src/indicorp/`](./src/indicorp/)
+- Customizations for this "distribution plugin" in [`indicorp/`](./indicorp/)

 This repository includes other development tools such as:
 - [`Makefile`](./Makefile) with scripts for common development tasks
-- Linter and testing settings in line with the Indico code style (*coming soon*)
+- Linter and testing settings in line with the Indico code style
-- CI workflows for testing and building the distribution (*coming soon*)
+- CI workflows for testing and building the distribution
 - Issue and pull request templates (*coming soon*)

-> [!IMPORTANT]
+This repository also supports deploying the distribution to production environments.
+Depending on the deployment model, this can be done by:
-> This repository is primarily intended for development purposes.
-For production environments, build the Indico distribution as a Python package and install it the same virtual environment as Indico.
+- Building and installing the distribution as a wheel in the same virtual environment as Indico (see [Wheels](#wheels)).
+- Building and deploying a container image that bundles Indico, all plugins and the distribution (see [Container image](#container-image)).

 ## Setting the environment